ANA Wings

-ANA Wings is a regional airline with its corporate headquarters at Itami Airport near Osaka, Japan and a wholly owned subsidiary of All Nippon Airways (ANA).
+ANA Wings is a regional airline with its corporate headquarters at Ōta, Tokyo, Japan and a wholly owned subsidiary of All Nippon Airways (ANA).
 The airline was formed on 1 October 2010 through the merger of Air Next, Air Central and Air Nippon Network.

 A former ANA Wings Boeing 737-500 in 2012.

 A former ANA Wings Bombardier Q300 in 2012.